World trade panel sides with India vs US in renewables tiff

-GENEVA — A World Trade Organization dispute panel has ruled in favor of India in its complaint against the United States over subsidies and rules applied by eight U.S. states in the renewable energy sector.
+GENEVA — A World Trade Organization dispute panel has ruled in favor of India in its complaint against the United States over subsidies and rules applied by eight U.S. states in the renewable energy sector, such as for solar and wind power.

 The ruling made public Thursday hands a defeat to the U.S. government, which has been pressuring the WTO’s highest appeals body.
 President Donald Trump has in the past called the Geneva-based body “unfair” to the United States.